-Each share of Series A preferred stock is automatically convertible upon a public transaction, as defined, into common stock on a one for one basis.
-In addition, the conversion price is subject to adjustment upon a future down round if any future stock offerings are issued below the Series A preferred stock price per share.
-This anti-dilution feature for the Series A preferred stock and for the warrants, make these instruments a derivative liability (See Note 4).
-The dividend rate is seven percent (7%) per annum on the amount paid for on each Unit of the Series A preferred stock on "as declared" basis.
-At December 31, 2013, no dividends have been declared.
-Each Series A preferred share has a liquidation value equal to the subscription price of each Series A preferred share plus any accrued and unpaid dividends.
-As of December 31, 2013, the Board of Directors of the Company has not declared any dividends, thus none have been accrued by the Company.
-The liquidation preference of the Series A preferred stock at December 31, 2013 and 2012 is approximately \$10,883,300 and \$6,802,800, respectively.
+Each share of Series A preferred stock automatically converted into common stock on a one for one basis upon the Share Exchange.
+There were 1,360,413 shares that were converted to common stock.
+In addition, the conversion price was subject to adjustment upon a future down round if any future stock offerings are issued below \$0.80 per share.
+This anti-dilution feature for the Series A preferred stock and for the warrants, made these instruments a derivative liability.
+The anti-dilution feature was terminated upon the Share Exchange.
+The dividend rate was seven percent (7%) per annum on the amount paid for each Unit of the Series A preferred stock on an "as declared" basis.
+The Board of Directors has not declared any dividends on these shares.
+Each Series A preferred share had a liquidation value equal to the subscription price of each Series A preferred share plus any accrued and unpaid dividends.
+The liquidation preference of the Series A preferred stock at December 31, 2013 was approximately \$10,883,300.

-In April 2012, the Company exchanged an aggregate of 18,791,275 shares of Series A preferred stock to convert the outstanding notes from the years 2004 and 2005 totaling \$975,000 from lenders and accrued interest of approximately \$566,180.
-In addition, the Company provided the lenders with 6,193,765 warrants to purchase common stock at \$0.08 per share, and also allowed the lenders to exercise the warrants on a cashless basis for 5,414,295 shares of common stock.
-During 2012, the lenders exercised the warrants on a cashless basis resulting in the issuance of 5,414,295 shares of common stock.
+In April 2012, the Company exchanged an aggregate of 1,879,128 shares of Series A preferred stock to convert the outstanding notes from the years 2004 and 2005 totaling \$975,000 from lenders and accrued interest of approximately \$566,180.
+In addition, the Company provided the lenders with 619,377 warrants to purchase common stock at \$0.80 per share, and also allowed the lenders to exercise the warrants on a cashless basis for 541,430 shares of common stock.
+During 2012, the lenders exercised the warrants on a cashless basis resulting in the issuance of 541,430 shares of common stock.
 The Company determined that the fair value of the debt and accrued interest was more reliably determined than the fair value of the Series A preferred stock and warrants provided to the lenders and, accordingly, recorded no gain or loss on the exchange.